 Where will it be based?

 PPCC and Northern do not have the building contract to offer this service from their practices after 6:30pm.
 St John's Way and The Village Practice will host in-person appointments for the service.
-All clinicians, including Doctors, pharmacists and nurses from all four practices will provide the service from these two hubs, so you may by seen by your own GP at the Out of Hours clinic appointments.
+All clinicians, including Doctors, pharmacists and nurses from all four practices will provide the service from these two hubs, so you may be seen by your own GP at the Out of Hours clinic appointments.
 Telephone appointments will also be offered.
 This is something that we are thinking to offer in near future.
 From patients’ perspective there was a sense from the audience that there is no downside.
 We hope to have greater utilisation of appointment.
 The proposed change is about providing the service by us to our patients, with more autonomy over how the services is delivered in order to respond to local need.

 Online Access: